-The CAC is responsible for the coordination of the Department's graduate degree programs.
-Duties include coordination of content of graduate courses, review of proposed new courses and other significant changes in the graduate curriculum, and recruiting of graduate students.
-Separate from coordinating of the CAC is a special Graduate Recruiting Committee that has been established to actively engage in recruiting efforts and evaluation of applications for Departmental assistantships and scholarships.
+The Curriculum and Assessment Committee (CAC) is responsible for deliberations concerning graduate degree programs in PLPM.
+Duties include coordination of graduate course content, review of proposed new courses, and other significant changes in the graduate curriculum, and recruitment of graduate students.
+The Graduate Recruiting Committee actively engages in recruiting efforts and evaluation of applications for Departmental assistantships and scholarships, and regularly reports all progress to the CAC and the Associate Department Head (ADH).

-A primary responsibility of the students themselves is to ensure that they remain in compliance with the system regarding requirements and deadlines.
-If students fail to adhere to the guidelines, they and their Advisory Committee Chair will be notified by the CAC or the Graduate Student Advisor or Departmental Staff.
-If a student consistently fails to make satisfactory progress in their degree program, the CAC will notify the Department Head who will take the matter into consideration for further action.
+A primary responsibility of the students themselves is to ensure compliance with the system of requirements and deadlines in this manual and provided by the Office of Graduate and Professional Studies (OGAPS).
+If students fail to adhere to the guidelines, they and their Major Professor will be notified by the Departmental Staff, or the ADH.
+If a student consistently fails to make satisfactory progress in their degree program, the Department Head will take the matter into consideration for further action.